Artistic Leadership

 Julian Perkins, Artistic Director

 Julian has been praised as both conductor and keyboard soloist for his “demonic intensity” (BBC Music Magazine Recording of the Month), and “fluid and natural pacing” (Gramophone Editor’s Choice), conducting “as if every bar means the world to him” (Opera Disc of the Month).
-He was shortlisted for the 2021 Gramophone Award for his recording of Eccles’ Semele with the Academy of Ancient Music, and in August 2023 his latest clavichord disc, Handel’s Attick, was Instrumental Choice in BBC Music Magazine.
+He was shortlisted for the 2021 Gramophone Award for his recording of Eccles’ Semele with the Academy of Ancient Music, and in August 2023 his solo disc, Handel’s Attick, was the first clavichord recording to be Instrumental Choice in BBC Music Magazine.

-With Sounds Baroque, Julian has directed many acclaimed performances with such singers as Dame Emma Kirkby, Rebecca Evans, Mark Padmore, Christopher Purves, and Carolyn Sampson, and actors Peter Capaldi, Simon Callow, and Timothy West.
-He has directed numerous instrumental groups and choirs ranging from the Academy of Ancient Music, Croatian Baroque Ensemble, Deutsche Händel-Solisten, and New London Singers to the Charlotte Symphony Orchestra, Northern Chamber Orchestra, Orchestra of Welsh National Opera, and St. Paul’s Sinfonia.
-He has led many Baroque and Classical projects with London’s Southbank Sinfonia, Oregon Bach Festival, and the conservatoires in Amsterdam, The Hague, and London, and conducted acclaimed staged and concert opera productions ranging from Handel’s Rodelinda to Stephen Dodgson’s Margaret Catchpole.
-In the earlier part of his career, he benefited from working closely with leading conductors including Christopher Hogwood, Vladimir Jurowski, and Trevor Pinnock.
+With Sounds Baroque, Julian has directed many acclaimed performances with such singers as Dame Emma Kirkby, Ian Bostridge, Rebecca Evans, James Gilchrist, Mark Padmore, Christopher Purves, and Carolyn Sampson, and actors Peter Capaldi, Simon Callow, and Timothy West.
+He has directed numerous instrumental groups and choirs ranging from the Academy of Ancient Music, Croatian Baroque Ensemble, Deutsche Händel-Solisten, Juilliard415, New London Singers and Tesserae Baroque to the Charlotte Symphony Orchestra & Master Chorale, Northern Chamber Orchestra, Orchestra of Welsh National Opera, and St. Paul’s Sinfonia, and conducted notable staged and concert productions ranging from over a dozen of Handel’s operas and oratorios to Stephen Dodgson’s opera, Margaret Catchpole.
+Earlier in his career, he worked closely with many leading conductors, including Ivor Bolton, Harry Christophers, Christopher Hogwood, Vladimir Jurowski, and Trevor Pinnock.

 Monica Huggett